tjbencomo/rna-pipeline/README.md

 ## Individual Pipeline Components
 ### STAR Aligner
-`star-aligner.py` Performs sequence alignment with the STAR aligner `star-aligner.py` acts as a wrapper for `star.sh` the bash script that executes the star aligner. `star-aligner.py` submits a slurm sbatch job to run the STAR aligner.
+`star-aligner.py` performs sequence alignment with the STAR aligner

+`star-aligner.py` acts as a wrapper for `star.sh` the bash script that executes the star aligner. `star-aligner.py` submits a slurm sbatch job to run the STAR aligner.

 #### Inputs